Rock-O-Rama Records: History

 Rock-O-Rama's pivot towards white power music attracted attention from both left-wing activists and German authorities.
 In 1986, Egoldt closed the Rock-O-Rama shop in Cologne following a demonstration outside the premises organised by left-wing groups, and the Office for the Protection of the Constitution began investigating the label around this time.
 In the early 1990s, scrutiny of the white power music scene in Germany intensified, in the wake of a wave of anti-immigrant violence (notable incidents from the period include the Rostock and Hoyerswerda riots), expanding popularity of the genre, and an exposé published in Der Spiegel in 1992.
-This provoked an increased attention interest from German authorities in the scene, and in February 1993, police raided Rock-O-Rama's office in Bruhl to gather evidence for a sedition prosecution, confiscating approximately 30,000 CDs, cassette tapes, and records.
+This provoked an increased attention interest from German authorities in the scene, and in February 1993, police raided Rock-O-Rama's office in Brühl to gather evidence for a sedition prosecution, confiscating approximately 30,000 CDs, cassette tapes, and records.
 Egoldt closed the label in 1994, disinclined to risk further legal action.
 He died of a heart attack in 2005, aged 56, leaving the ownership of the Rock-O-Rama back catalogue, which he possessed the rights to, in limbo.
+In 2007, the label was purchased by new owners, who have kept operating it to this day, managing to "churn out releases—mostly in the form of reissues—as recently as April [2023]."

 Egoldt was known for mercenary business practices throughout the label's period of operation, and "developed a reputation for short-changing the musicians who recorded with Rock-O-Rama" according to Kirsten Dyck.
 This was true in the years before the label's reorientation towards white power music as well, with frequent complaints of unfavourable contracts, poor production, and interference with cover art.